KandoozStudio/Kinteractions-VR/HandAnimationController.md

     animationController.StaticPose=true;
     animationController.Pose=2;// will set it to the third pose in the list

-when you no longer need the pose make sure to set it back to false
+Make sure to set it back to false if you no longer need the custom pose